dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 that the two constructors are equally specific.

 With a list of extensions `E1 ..
-En` and corresponding actual type arguments and implicit constructors _k1 .. km_, we say that the most specific one is _kj_ iff that constructor with the given type arguments is more specific than each of the others.
+En` and corresponding actual type arguments and implicit constructors _k1 .. km_, we say that the _most specific_ one is _kj_ iff that constructor with the given type arguments is more specific than each of the others.

 #### Static extension applicability

-Let `E` be a static extension with type parameters
-`X1 extends B1 ..
+Let _D_ be a static extension declaration named `E` with type parameters `X1 extends B1 ..
 Xs extends Bs` and constructor return type `C<T1 ..
 Tk>`.
 Let `P` be a context type schema.

 Let `f` be a function declared as follows, also known as the _applicability function_ of `E`:

 ```dart
 C<T1 ..
 Tk> f<X1 extends B1 ..
 Xs extends Bs>() => f();
 ```

-We say that `E` is _applicable with context type schema_ `P` _yielding actual type arguments_ `S1 ..
-Ss` iff type inference of the invocation `f()` with context type schema `P` yields a list of actual type arguments `S1 ..
+We say that _D_ is _applicable with context type schema_ `P` _yielding actual type arguments_ `S1 ..
+Ss` iff type inference of the
+invocation `f()` with context type schema `P` yields a list of actual type arguments `S1 ..
 Ss` to `f` such that `[S1/X1 ..
 Ss/Xs]C<T1 ..
 Tk>` is